 Winner if you want higher SPF

 Verdict: Depends on your priority.
-CeraVe AM wins for overall skin benefit (ceramides + niacinamide + SPF in one product).
-Cetaphil wins on pure sun protection factor.
+CeraVe AM wins if you want ceramides + niacinamide + SPF in one morning product.
+Cetaphil wins if the higher SPF number is your main priority.
 If you're already using a dedicated moisturizer, Cetaphil's SPF 50 layered over it is a solid choice.

 Which Brand Wins by Skin Type